KubeDev/conversao-distancia/README.md

 ## 💻 About

 This project is a forked API developed using Python which converts miles to meters and other distance conversions.
-There are an online Docker Hub Image to access this project on:
+There is an online Docker Hub Image to access this project on:
 <h4 align="center">
   https://hub.docker.com/repository/docker/devsouzafs/distance-converter/general
 </h4>